 Under the terms of the Portfolio Management Agreement, Redwheel will be paid a management fee equal to 0.35% per annum of the Company's total assets.
-Furthermore, as the Company was contractually obliged to pay its previous investment manager, Ninety One Fund Managers UK Limited ("Ninety One"), its management fee until 20 April 2021 (the date upon which notice previously served on Ninety One by the Company would have expired), Redwheel agreed that it would forgo the management fee to which it would otherwise have been entitled to 30 June 2021 in order largely to defray the fixed costs and expenses incurred by Temple Bar in connection with the appointment of Redwheel as the Company's Investment Manager.
-Redwheel's appointment is for an initial term of 18 months and may thereafter be terminated on six months' notice.
-The Portfolio Management Agreement is capable of termination in certain circumstances including in the event that both Nick Purves and Ian Lance cease to be responsible for the management of the Company's assets or otherwise become incapacitated.
+Redwheel's initial term has now passed and the Portfolio Management Agreement may be terminated on six months' notice.
+The Portfolio Management Agreement is also capable of termination in certain circumstances including in the event that both Nick Purves and Ian Lance cease to be responsible for the management of the Company's assets or otherwise become incapacitated.